-While the Z370 MICRO controller will support a four or six drive RAID10 array, RAID10 can scale indefinitely provided the controller supports more drives.
+While the X299 MICRO ATX 2 controller will support a four or six drive RAID10 array, RAID10 can scale indefinitely provided the controller supports more drives.
 Every pair of drives adds an additional mirrored node, which increases the theoretical number of failures the array can suffer before a loss of data occurs.
 However, an array can still fail due to both drives on a node failing.

-In the case of a drive failure, the array controller will notify you.
-When you replace a failed drive in the RAID10, rebuilding the array is mostly seamless.
+failed drive in the RAID10, rebuilding the array is mostly seamless.
 For example, look at the array on the second row to the right.
 P-Drive1 failed, but P-Drive2 is still working and uses the same data.
 The array will pull data from P-Drive2 during the rebuild, so the array can be used normally while P-Drive2 copies ALL of its data back to the drive replacing P-Drive1.
 The rebuild process will only rebuild 1TB worth of data because only one node failed.
 There will be a performance hit during the rebuild process, which can be further delayed if VERY data intensive applications are used, but overall performance of the array will still be more than fast enough to run effectively during the rebuild.
 RAID10 rebuilds much more quickly than its predecessor RAID0+1.

 RAID0+1: RAID0+1 is a form of nested RAID that was widely used on previous generation boards.
-Although the Z370 Series motherboards do not use this type of array, it is listed here to show the improvements made by RAID10, and to clear up a common misperception that RAID0+1 and RAID10 are the same.
+Although the X299 series motherboards do not use this type of array, it is listed here to show the improvements made by RAID10, and to clear up a common misperception that RAID0+1 and RAID10 are the same.